Contact

 Chapter 2: Ecwid System

-Key features:
+Key Features:

 • Sales via social media and marketplaces

-• Managing multiple sales channels in one dashboard
+• Centralized management of multiple sales channels

 • Responsive, mobile-optimized design